-The conference organising committee wanted to provide information on the Short Papers as early as possible, so that if you want to submit a research-stream paper, you may have time to work on researching your MELT approach before the submission is due.
+The conference organising committee wanted to provide information on the Short Papers as early as possible, so that presenters who wanted to submit a research-stream paper had time to work on researching their MELT approach before the submission was due.

 If you have been using one of the MELT frameworks, such as the RSD, you may want to treat use till now as a pilot and begin to plan research.
 For example, you may want to apply for ethics approval in the next 3 months, so that you can gather research data in Semester 1 or Summer Semester 2017.

 A good starting point is the various research papers under evidence of effectiveness.

 We invite you to consider research approaches for determining the effectiveness of your use of MELT.
 You can email firstname.lastname@example.org and state: